Process, Analyze, and Transform Python Code with ASTs

 Live sessions

-I have presented this workshop once.
+I have presented this workshop 2 times at conferences around the world.
 Click a location on the map to see the conference(s) I have presented this workshop at.

 Click a on the map to see more information.